Marika3/nzcensus2006/README.md

 tabbedTextToSQLite.R converted a folder of tab delimited text files saved from an Access into a SQLite database

 cycleToWork.R produces a summary map of cycle traffic to work for census day 2006.

+anythingbutCar.R produces a summary map of all journeys to work not involving a car for census day 2006.